Get All the Details on RomaDrama's Stacked Lineup and Find Out Which Hallmark Movie Will Make Its Debut - E! Online

 The convention, which runs from Friday, June 24 through Sunday, June 26, 2022 in West Palm Beach, Fla., will host a sneak peek of the new Hallmark original movie Two Tickets to Paradise, E!
 News can exclusively reveal.
 Ryan Paevey, who stars in the film, will be there in-person to watch with the audience, along with other actors from the network.

-Plus, Ashley Williams and Jess Hutch and producer Maura Dunbar have joined the roster of talent set to appear during the weekend, E!
-New can confirm.
+Plus, Ashley Williams and Jesse Hutch and producer Maura Dunbar have joined the roster of talent set to appear during the weekend, E!
+News can confirm.

 "This is one of our most exciting announcements to date," RomaDrama Live! co-founder Gabrielle Graf Palmer said in a statement.
 "We are grateful to our dear friends at Hallmark Channel for extending this exclusive sneak peek screening opportunity to the RomaDrama Live fans!
 Having such a special showcase for Ryan Paevey and Ashley Williams is a dream come true."